 The purpose of this study was to assess the greenhouse gas emissions associated with flood damages and to develop damage functions which can be used to quantify emissions in real-world flood risk managment projects.
 We developed depth-emissions curves for both one- and two-story single family residential structures through a rigorous approach which incorporated uncertainty in building design, material choice, and failure probability.
 We used these curves to estimate the GHG emissions associated with a 100-year flood event in two study regions and found that accounting for the social cost of these emissions increases the valuation of flood risk by more than 8%.
 We also found that the distribution of this increase in valuation is not uniform, with a greater increase being seen in census tracts with higher levels of social vulnerability.
 By utilizing the depth-emissions curves developed in this study, planners can more comprehensively assess the risk posed by flooding and develop mitigation solutions which address this risk more equitably.

 A limitation of this study is that we only developed damage functions for one- and two-story residential structures.
 While these structure types represent a majority of residential structures in our study regions, this may not be the case elsewhere.
 Future work should include the development of depth-emissions curves for additional structure types including multi-family housing and commercial structures.
 Another limitation is that our spatial analysis only assessed the impacts of riverine flooding and only of one return period.
 Future studies should assess the GHG emissions associated with coastal flooding and consider flood events of various return periods to produce a more comprehensive assessment of risk.

+The results of this work will help planners better assess the environmental impacts of future flood events and the potential benefits of future FRM projects.
+Incorporating these impacts into cost-benefit analyses may justify additional investment into flood mitigation efforts and may also promote the development of more sustainable FRM practices.

 5. Acknowledgements